NREL/EnergyPlus/design/FY2017/NFP-AFNPolygonalWindows.md

 ## Design Document ##

-This new feature will revise several modules: DataAirflowNetwork, AirflowNetworkBalanceManager, and AirfowNetworkSolver.
+This new feature will revise several modules: DataAirflowNetwork, and AirflowNetworkBalanceManager.

-The revision of DataAirflowNetwork is to add 5 members in the struct MultizoneSurfaceProp to handle new fields for polygonal surfaces.
+The revision of DataAirflowNetwork is to add 3 members in the struct MultizoneSurfaceProp to handle new fields for polygonal surfaces.
 The revision of AirflowNetworkBalanceManager will involve GetInput to read new fields of the AirflowNetwork:MultiZone:Surface object, and calculate equivalent width and height for polygonal surfaces.
-Then the equivalent width and height of a polygonal surface will be used in 3 functions in AirflowNetworkSolver for 3 large opening components for polygonal surfaces.

 ### AirflowNetworkBalanceManager